 Providers and/or MHDDAD Regional Offices are required to provide a notice in writing to waiver participants of any denials, suspensions, reductions or terminations of waiver services and to include in this written notice the opportunity for the waiver participant to request a Fair Hearing.
-An individual or his/her family/representative may make a formal request for a Fair Hearing at any time the individual finds that he/she: has not been given the choice of home and community-based services as an alternative to institutional care; has been denied the service or provider of their choice; whose services are denied, suspended, reduced or terminated or feels that other rules, regulations or laws have not been followed in the determination of his/her eligibility or the delivery of his/her respective Regional Office and a staff person will be assigned to assist in submitting the request.
+An individual or his/her family/representative may make a formal request for a Fair Hearing at any time the individual finds that he/she: has not been given the choice of home and community-based services as an alternative to institutional care; has been denied the service or provider of their choice; whose services are denied, suspended, reduced or terminated or feels that other rules, regulations or laws have not been followed in the determination of his/her eligibility or the delivery of his/her services.
+If the person is unable to submit the appeal in writing, he/she may request assistance from his/her respective Regional Office and a staff person will be assigned to assist in submitting the request.